Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 In the early part of the 20th century, the concept of safety in the workplace was thought, by many to be a radical, if not socialist ideal.
 Factory and mill workers in urban areas toiled for long hours and for low pay in poorly lit, often dangerous environments.

 In 1911, one hundred workers died on the job every day.
 Mines collapsed.
 Ships sank.
 Men perished in vats of molten steel.
 Trains wrecked and arms were caught in machinery.
 Few safety regulations left people unprotected in dangerous workplaces.
 Businesses owners railed against government interference believing that safety precautions cut into the profits of the people who made America work.

 Yet in the 1880s, some New England cotton mills had automatic sprinklers.
 By 1911 some mills in Philadelphia had enclosed fireproof stairways, fire doors, and firewalls.

 But not in Manhattan.
 In Manhattan, fires were the order of the day, fairly common.
-Factories were not encouraged to attend to safety matters.
+Factory managers were not encouraged to attend to safety matters.
 Safe buildings meant lower premiums and less income for insurance agencies.
 Insurance brokers made more money selling higher premiums.
 They were not about to make a noise about safety.